Deep biosphere: Early discoveries and ideas

-From 1983 until now, microbiologists analyze cell abundances in drill cores from the Ocean Drilling Program (now the International Ocean Discovery Program).
-A group led by John Parkes of the University of Bristol reported concentrations of 104 to 108 cells per gram of sediment down to depths of 500 metres (agricultural soils contain about 109 cells per gram).
-This was initially met with skepticism and it took them four years to publish their results.
 In 1998, William Whitman and colleagues published a summary of twelve years of data in the Proceedings of the National Academy of Sciences.
 They estimated that up to 95% of all prokaryotes (archaea and bacteria) live in the deep subsurface, with 55% in the marine subsurface and 39% in the terrestrial subsurface.
 In 2002, Ocean Drilling Program Leg 201 was the first to be motivated by a search for deep life.
 Most of the previous exploration was on continental margins, so the goal was to drill in the open ocean for comparison.
-In 2016, International Ocean Discovery Program Leg 370 drilled into the marine sediment of the Nankai Accretionary Prism and observed 102 vegetative cells at 118 °C.
+In 2016, International Ocean Discovery Program Leg 370 drilled into the marine sediment of the Nankai Accretionary Prism and observed 102 vegetative cells per cm3 at 118 °C.